 Hi!
 I am Kristi Hill, blogger and chief merry-maker around here.

-I have spent ten years teaching children to love music – all kinds of music, but mostly classical – because, let’s face it, no one needs a lesson plan to teach a child to love the latest Taylor Swift song.
+I have spent over a decade teaching children to love music – all kinds of music, but mostly classical – because, let’s face it, no one needs a lesson plan to teach a child to love the latest Taylor Swift song.
 I dig deep to find great stories about classical pieces and work hard to tell those stories in an engaging way.
-My goal is for children to leave with their hearts bent toward the good, true, and beautiful.
+My goal is to tilt the hearts of children toward the good, true, and beautiful.

-Because lists stir my soul with joy, here are 5 things about me:
+Because now we’re friends, here are 5 things you should know about me:

-3. I pretend to love to cook, but mostly I just watch old episodes of Pioneer Woman on my DVR.
+- I pretend to love to cook, but mostly I just watch old episodes of Pioneer Woman.
 It’s roughly the same thing.